 On this street between Iglesia Jesús Nazareno and the Prado metro station are over 20 funeral parlors.
 The first funeral parlor in the area reportedly opened in 1940.

 Also, some funeral services are held in Iglesia Jesús Nazareno.
 In addition, three blocks north from the church is the San Vicente De Paul Hospital, which is part of the Universidad de Antioquia (Antioquia University).
 This is one of the largest hospitals in Medellín.
 According to news reports, some of the funeral parlors in the area have even solicited customers like vultures from the families with deaths at the hospital.

 Inside this church you will find a beautiful interior that is white with some gold trim.
 Also, there are many pieces of religious artwork to be found in this church.
 Furthermore, the church has many impressive stained-glass windows.

 Similar to many other churches in the city, Iglesia Jesús Nazareno has confessionals that are found along the right and left aisles in the church.

 Iglesia Jesús Nazareno is conveniently located about three blocks from the Prado metro station on Line A. In addition, the walk from the metro station to the church has several funeral parlors and small shops along the way.

-Furthermore, using taxis or Uber is an alternative way to get to this church.
-You can ask any taxi or Uber driver to take you to “Iglesia Jesús Nazareno en el Centro cerca estacion Prado”.
+Furthermore, using taxis is an alternative way to get to this church.
+You can ask any taxi driver to take you to “Iglesia Jesús Nazareno en el Centro cerca estacion Prado”.
 Most drivers in the city will know where it is or at least know where the Prado metro station is located, with the church nearby.